 Assignments and Course Requirements Percent of Grade

 Attendance 5%

 Participation and Lab Activities 5%

 Homework 10%

 Quizzes 10%

-Readiness Exams (Average of 2 Exams) 10%

-Unit Exams (Average of 3 Exams) 35%
+Unit Exams (Average of 5 Exams) 45%

 Signature Assignment Write-Up 5%

 Comprehensive Final Exam 20%

 Total: 100%

-• In the event you are not satisfied with one of the three unit exam scores, you may earn a retake by redeeming Algebra Coins.
-Only ONE retake on the exam of your choosing, either exam 1, 2, or 3, will be granted.
-The Readiness Exams are not eligible for a retake.
+In the event you are not satisfied with one of the five unit exam scores, you may earn a retake by redeeming Algebra Coins.
+Only ONE retake on the exam of your choosing, either exam 1, 2, 3, 4, or 5, will be granted.
 Please reference the course schedule for specific retake dates.
 You MUST solicit and receive approval from your instructor prior to redeeming your Algebra Coins and taking your ONE retake exam.
 All retakes must be complete prior to the final exam.
 See Extra Credit for more details.